-- c.
-Goreway Drive and CNR; - d.
-Drew Road Extension and CNR; - e.
+- e.
 Erindale Station Road and St. Lawrence and Hudson Railway; - f.
 Wolfedale Road and St. Lawrence and Hudson Railway; - g.
-Ninth Line and St. Lawrence and Hudson Railway; and - h.
-Tenth Line and St. Lawrence and Hudson Railway. - 8.8.5 Mississauga will continue to seek financial assistance from other levels of government for the provision of road/rail grade separations.
+Ninth Line and St. Lawrence and Hudson Railway; - h.
+Tenth Line and St. Lawrence and Hudson Railway.

+8.8.5 Mississauga will continue to seek financial assistance from other levels of government for the provision of road/rail grade separations.